lollyca/product-card-finder/README.md

 Most product images are loaded client-side with JavaScript.
 Traditional HTTP-based scrapers (like `axios` + `cheerio`) wouldn’t work.
 Puppeteer was used to fully render each page like a real browser.

 ### 2. Progress Feedback
-We needed a way to communicate scraping progress to the user in real time.
+I needed a way to communicate scraping progress to the user in real time.
 Server-Sent Events (SSE) offered a clean solution — lightweight and easy to integrate with React's state.

 ### 3. File Downloads in Production
 Initially, the app saved CSVs to the `/public` folder, but in production this caused issues with static builds.
-We refactored to stream the CSV as a response instead, using `Blob` downloads in the browser — no file saving needed.
+I refactored to stream the CSV as a response instead, using `Blob` downloads in the browser — no file saving needed.

 ### 4. Canceling Long Tasks
 Scraping large sites can take time.
-We added a shared cancel flag that lets users interrupt scraping safely, and the backend respects that flag mid-process.
+I added a shared cancel flag that lets users interrupt scraping safely, and the backend respects that flag mid-process.

+### 5. Deploying Puppeteer on Vercel
+Vercel’s serverless functions don’t support long-running or headless browser processes like Puppeteer out of the box.
+To avoid limitations, I opted to run the app on a traditional server environment using Bun and Next.js with Node compatibility.
+This ensured Puppeteer could run in a full environment without hitting memory or timeout issues.

 ---